 Access to the Verde River Wild and Scenic Corridor is restricted to a few road access points or from rafting along the river.
 Because of the limited access, sites were chosen that are logistically feasible and realistic to access on a frequent and continuing basis.
 Beasley Flat River Access Point (BRAP), downstream of Camp Verde and Childs dispersed camping area, upstream from the confluence of the Verde River with Fossil Creek (Figure 2) were chosen to visit repeatedly.
 A third site at Sheep Bridge River Access Point was used to collect tree cores but was not used to study seedling mortality monitoring because of its remote location.
 All three sites have healthy Fremont cottonwood-Goodding’s willow riparian, gallery forests and have a largely intact hydrology.

 Figure 2.
-Map of the Verde River basin showing the Wild and Scenic reach of the Verde River and study sites
+Map of the Verde River basin showing the Wild and Scenic reach of the Verde River and study sites.

 Seedling Plots